 All wiring throughout the SLRV Iveco Daily camper is run in conduit for protection against wear and shorting.
 In fact, every electrical device has its own wiring, in conduit, the entire way back to the main circuit breaker.

 SLRV joinery is constructed using the highest quality materials, fixtures and fittings – and is specifically constructed for rugged off-road travel.
 Cabinet carcass’ are constructed from an ultralight, waterproof and fire retardant plastic material, giving high strength and durability.
 Cupboard and drawer fronts are finished in a high-quality ABS plastic and are complemented by soft close drawer runners and Blum overhead stays.
-SLRV heavy duty compression latches are used throughout.
+Signature SLRV heavy duty compression latches are used throughout.

-SLRV manufacture its own range of aluminium hatches.
-Unlike mass-produced hatch’s, they are dust and waterproof do not degrade in the sun.
+SLRV manufacture their own range of aluminium and composite panel hatch’s.
+Unlike mass-produced hatch’s, they are both dust and water proof and do not degrade in the sun.
 Composite door panels open with gas strut assist and LED lights automatically turn on inside the hatch area.

 The Iveco Daily is highly spec’d off-road truck straight from the factory floor.
 With front, centre and rear diff locks, super single wheels and parabolic suspension, only a few minor modifications are necessary to make this an exceptional expedition vehicle platform.

-The interior of the Iveco Dailey 4×4 is a quiet and comfortable driving environment.
+The interior of the Iveco Daily 4×4 is a quiet and comfortable driving environment.
 Boasting an all-new cabin interior with improved sound deadening, dust suppression technology, new climate control system and driver’s air-suspended seat, the Daily 4×4 is quiet and comfortable for both short and long journeys.
 And with ergonomically-designed controls and switches, multiple storage compartments and Bluetooth-equipped sound system, the new Daily 4×4 is also easy-to-use.

 SLRV’s custom aluminium expedition roof rack provides additional storage area over the cab of the truck.
 It also features a side access ladder, spotlight mounts and side bars to protect the windscreen from tree branches.